USEPA/egrid/README.md

 Further information on the eGRID PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC methodology can be found in the [Particulate Matter Emissions for eGRID2021](https://www.epa.gov/system/files/documents/2024-06/egrid2021-draft-pm-memo.pdf) methodology documentation.

 The dataset that this code produces is publicly available [here](https://www.epa.gov/egrid/egrid-pm25).

+### Web updates

+There are eGRID websites that use underlying data from the production model.
+The [eGRID Data Explorer](https://www.epa.gov/egrid/data-explorer) file inputs and [Frequently Asked Questions Global Warming Potential table](https://www.epa.gov/egrid/frequent-questions-about-egrid#What%20are%20GWPs%20and%20which%20GWPs%20does%20eGRID%20use) are calculated as post-processing steps in this codebase.

 ## Architecture